-The screenshot below shows another example of a recommended exclusion, where an item has been selected for deletion, but this particular metadata type cannot be deleted via the Salesforce metadata API.
+The screenshot below shows another example of a recommended exclusion, where Settings items have been selected for deletion, but they cannot be removed due to the associated feature in the source or target org not being currently enabled.
 Gearset notifies me I should remove the item from the deployment.

 By ticking the checkbox, this item will be removed from my deployment package.

 For more information on exploring the comparison results to find object dependencies, see the following two help articles:

 Overriding the problem analysis